Ukraine occupation ‘impossible’ and will mark Putin’s end, says UK defence minister

-Occupying Ukraine an ‘an impossible task’ and will mark ‘Putin’s end’, Ben Wallace insists
+Occupying Ukraine an ‘ impossible task’ and will mark ‘Putin’s end’, Ben Wallace insists

 Russian leader is a ‘spent force in the world’, defence secretary says